istrate-mihai/Tech_World_Mihai/README.md

 Personal Site

-This is a frontend based project to for my personal site.
+This is a frontend based project for personal portfolio website.